-In the third quarter of 2013, a total stock option compensation payment of \$134,761 was recognized in the Company's consolidated statements of loss and comprehensive loss, compared with \$216,803 in the third quarter of 2012.
-For the year ended December 31, 2012, a total stock option compensation payment of \$1,024,194 was recognized in the statement of loss and comprehensive loss.
+For the years ended December 31, 2013 and December 31, 2012, a total stock option compensation payment of \$556,097 and \$1,024,194 was recognized in the statement of loss and comprehensive loss.

 RISKS AND UNCERTAINTIES

 Talon is subject to a number of risk factors due to the nature of the mineral business in which it is engaged, the limited extent of its assets and its stage of development.